TUM-DSE/osdi-lab/ASSESSMENT.md

 ## Milestone Presentations

 Participents present each milestone to a member of the course staff.

+> [!IMPORTANT]
-We expect that each participant is able to demonstrate that they have implemented the required functionality and be able to answer questions about their solution.
+> We expect that each participant is able to demonstrate that they have implemented the required functionality and be able to answer questions about their solution.
-Failure to answer questions or demonstrate the required functionality will result in a lower milestone grade.
+> Failure to answer questions or demonstrate the required functionality will result in a lower milestone grade.

 For group milestones, each member must be able to explain the implementation and design decisions made by the group.